5.2.1 Data Acquisition

 -

-Confirm that the PC can access RDK through the network
+Confirm that your PC can access the RDK over the network.

 RDK Platform